melaniewalsh/melaniewalsh.org/_news/announcement_14.md

 related_posts: false
 ---

-I gave a talk, "What Do LLMs Know About Poetry?", at [Humanities AI Conference](https://humanitiesctr.cas.lehigh.edu/ai-conference) at Lehigh University.
+I gave a talk, "What Do LLMs Know About Poetry?", at the [Humanities AI Conference](https://humanitiesctr.cas.lehigh.edu/ai-conference) at Lehigh University.